This Albion’s Legacy review is based on four plays, including a two-player game, a three-player game, and two four-player games.

 - You’re going to be rolling a lot of dice and checking a lot of skill modifiers throughout the game.
 Sometimes you’ll have a card in play that allows you to switch attributes to other attributes, and you might even have another card that gives you an extra die for that attribute you’re switching to.
 Most people in my group don’t mind a lot of dice chuckin’, but it can be headache-inducing when you’re constantly rolling-and-checking, checking-and-rolling, rolling-and-checking.

-- Albion’s Legacy is playable solo or as a two-player game, but it’s definitely better with three or four players.
+- Albion’s Legacy is playable solo or as a two-player cooperative game, but it’s definitely better with three or four players.
 When playing solo or with two players, you have to play with multiple characters and it can be tough keeping track of everything.

 - That crease down the middle of the board drives me nuts!
 It probably won’t bother most people, though.